-the training process of the generator.
+Face Recognition Systems.
+In this study, we use two AFR systems: FaceNet [69] and ArcFace [2].
+Recall that the proposed defense utilizes a face matcher, \mathcal{F} , for guiding the training process of the generator.
 However, the deployed AFR system may not be known to the defense system a priori.
-Therefore, unlike prevailing defense mechanisms [13, 14, 32], we evaluate the effectiveness of the proposed defense on an AFR system different from $\mathcal{F}$ .
+Therefore, unlike prevailing defense mechanisms [16, 17, 30], we evaluate the effectiveness of the proposed defense on an AFR system different from \mathcal{F} .
 We highlight the effectiveness of our proposed defense: Face-Guard is trained on FaceNet, while the adversarial attack test set is designed to evade ArcFace.
 Obfuscation attempts perturb real probes into adversarial ones.
 Ideally, deployed AFR systems (say, ArcFace), should be able to match a genuine pair comprised of an adversarial probe and a real enrolled face of the same subject.
 Therefore, regardless of real or adversarial probe, we assume that genuine pairs should always match as ground truth.
 Tab.
-1 provides AFR performance of ArcFace under six SOTA adversarial attacks for 484, 514 genuine pairs in LFW.
+2 provides AFR performance of ArcFace under 6 SOTA adversarial attacks for 484, 514 genuine pairs in LFW.
+It appears that some attacks, e.g., AdvFaces [1], are effective in both low TAR and high SSIM, while some are less capable in both metrics.

-4.2.
+5.2.
 Comparison with State-of-the-Art Defenses

-In this section, we compare the proposed FaceGuard to prevailing defenses (detectors, purifiers, and adversarial training techniques).
-We evaluate all methods via publicly available repositories provided by the authors (see Supplementary for links).
-Only modification made is to replace their training datasets with CASIA-WebFace [47].
+In this section, we compare the proposed FaceGuard to prevailing defenses.
+We evaluate all methods via publicly available repositories provided by the authors (see Supp.).
+All baselines are trained on CASIA-WebFace [71].

 SOTA Detectors.
-Our baselines include five SOTA detectors proposed specifically for detecting adversarial faces [13, 14, 32].
-Detection performance with a binary CNN [22] is also computed.
-The detectors are trained on real and adversarial faces images synthesized via six adversarial generators for CASIA-WebFace [47].
+Our baselines include 9 SOTA detectors proposed both for general objects [29,37,40] and adversarial faces [16, 17, 30, 38, 43].
+The detectors are trained on real and adversarial faces images synthesized via six adversarial generators for CASIA-WebFace [71].
 Unlike all the baselines, FaceGuard's detector does not utilize any precomputed adversarial attack for training.
 We compute the classification accuracy for all methods on a dataset comprising of 9, 164 real images and 9, 164 adversarial face images per attack type in LFW.

 In Tab.
-2, we find that compared to the baselines, Face-Guard achieves the highest detection accuracy.
-Even when the six adversarial attack types are encountered in training, a binary CNN [22], still falls short compared to FaceGuard.
-This is likely because FaceGuard is trained on a challenging and diverse set of adversarial faces from the proposed generator.
-Note that the performance of the binary CNN [22]
+3, we find that compared to the baselines, Face-Guard achieves the highest detection accuracy.
+Even when the 6 adversarial attack types are encountered in training, a binary CNN [29], still falls short compared to FaceGuard.